-Note 6--Tax Status
+Note 6-Tax Status

 The Plan received a determination letter from the Internal Revenue Service (IRS) dated June 6, 2017, stating that the Plan is qualified under Section 401(a) of the Internal Revenue Code (the Code) and, therefore, the related trust is exempt from taxation.
 Subsequent to our submission to the IRS for the determination letter, the Plan has been amended and restated.
 Once qualified, the Plan is required to operate in conformity with the Code to maintain its qualification.
-The plan administrator believes the Plan is being operated in compliance with the applicable requirements of the Code and, therefore, believes the Plan, as amended, is qualified and the related trust is tax-exempt.
+The plan administrator has indicated it will take the necessary steps to maintain the qualified status of the Plan under applicable provisions of the Code.